Youssef-Rafikk/Generative-Meal-Plan-for-Willma/README.md

-Meal Planner (JSON → 4-Week Plan)

-A lightweight CLI that generates a personalized 4-week meal plan from JSON diet templates.
-It computes calorie needs (BMR/TDEE), selects the right calorie band, rewrites options to respect dietary rules/dislikes, and assembles a schedule with controlled repetition so it feels natural (not too samey, not too random).

-Why this exists (the core idea)

-Start from authored options (JSON templates per calorie band).

-Personalize them:

-Compute target calories from user metrics and goal.

-Filter/transform options based on dietary rules (vegan/vegetarian, dairy-free, gluten-free) and dislikes (seafood, eggs, spicy foods, etc.).

-Schedule meals for 4 weeks with probabilistic repetition control:

-Within the same day, if two adjacent slots share the same option pool, avoid picking the exact same option 60% of the time (allowing repeats 40%).

-Across days, avoid reusing yesterday’s option for the same slot 60% of the time.

-The result: realistic variety without being rigid or repetitive.

-What this project uses

-Language: Python 3.8+ (standard library only)

-CLI: input() prompts (no external UI)

-Data: JSON diet templates per calorie band (e.g., 2400_2600_kcal.json)

-Outputs:

-Console: formatted 4-week plan

-CSV: 4_Week_Meal_Plan.csv (tabular schedule)

-CSV: user_info.csv (run inputs & computed metrics)

-No third-party packages required.

-How it works (architecture)
-1) Intake & calculations

-Prompts: gender, height (cm), weight (kg), age, goal (lose/gain), activity level, meals/day, allergies/dislikes.

-BMR (Mifflin–St Jeor) → TDEE (activity factor).

-Applies goal adjustment: −500 kcal for loss, +300 kcal for gain.

-Maps to a calorie band and picks the corresponding JSON file (e.g., 2532 kcal → 2400_2600_kcal.json).

-2) JSON diet templates

-Two supported shapes (both end up in one internal format):

-Internal format: direct slot_sequence + slots with options.

-Structures format: templated meals_per_day + meals entries; auto-converted.

-The planner preserves authored slot order (e.g., Meal 1 → Meal 2 → Snack → Meal 3 → Meal 4).

-3) Preference engine (rewriting & filtering)

-High-level rules: Vegan, Vegetarian, Dairy-free, Gluten-free.

-Dislike groups: seafood, red meat, poultry, pork, eggs, legumes, soy, nuts & seeds, cruciferous, nightshades, starchy veg, sweets, spicy foods.

-Text-aware rewriting:

-Detects tokens in option text (e.g., “chicken breast”, “eggs”, “yogurt”, “pasta”).

-Swaps to allowed replacements (e.g., tofu, fava beans, coconut yogurt, rice, etc.).

-Cleans artifacts and de-duplicates “+” items.

-Final pass filters out options that still violate constraints (fallback keeps originals if all would be removed).

-4) Controlled repetition (the 60/40 logic)

-Within a day: when two adjacent slots share the same option set, the second slot avoids the previous pick 60% of the time (so repeats still happen ~40%).

-Across days: for each slot label (e.g., “meal 3”), avoid reusing yesterday’s pick 60% of the time.

-Uses a single RNG (seedable) so results can be reproducible.

-5) Output

-Key modules & responsibilities

-BMR/TDEE & band selection

-bmr, TDEE, target_kcal, assign_category, compute_band_filename_from_target.

-Template loading & normalization

-load_diets_from_band, _convert_json_structure_to_internal, _slot_key_from_json_meal_number.

-Preference engine

-Token detection: contains_any, KEYS.

-Rewriting: rewrite_option_text_for_prefs, _token_replace, _cleanup_artifacts, _dedupe_plus_items.

-Replacement pools: (e.g., DAIRY/EGG/GLUTEN replacements).

-Enforcement: option_violates_prefs, filter_diet_options_by_prefs.

-Diversity logic

-_same_option_set: compares two slot option pools.

-_pick_option_index: probabilistic avoidance (60% avoid).

-build_one_day_from_diet: within-day + across-day avoidance.

-build_plan_from_diets: tracks “yesterday’s pick” per slot.

-CLI & output

-run_planner: prompts, prints, writes 4_Week_Meal_Plan.csv and user_info.csv.

-Extending the project

-Add new replacements: extend the REPLACEMENT_POOLS lists (e.g., more dairy alternatives).

-Add new dislike categories: update KEYS (token list) + DISLIKE_GROUP_OPTIONS + option_violates_prefs mapping.

-Tune repetition: change the 60/40 probabilities in build_one_day_from_diet and _pick_option_index.

-More slots: include snack 2, snack 3, or meal 5/6 in slot_sequence of templates.

-Limitations / assumptions

-Rewriting is text-based.
-It doesn’t re-calculate calories for replaced items (macros logic is scaffolded for future expansion).

-Requires well-formed JSON with realistic options per slot; empty bands reduce variety.

-The 60/40 logic controls selection, not recipe authoring — if two slots have tiny option pools, repeats can still happen (by design).

-Pretty printed plan grouped by week → day → slots.

-CSV rows with Week, DayInWeek, AbsoluteDay, Diet Label, Diet Kcal, Slot, Option Ref, Option Name.

-Run metadata appended to user_info.csv.
+Meal Planner (Excel + JSON → 4-Week Personalized Plan)

+This project generates a personalized 4-week meal plan by combining two sources of information:

+An authored diet template (JSON) → defines the structure of meals per day and suggested food options for different calorie bands.

+A structured nutrition database (Excel) → contains foods, macronutrient information, and tags used for substitutions and dietary adjustments.

+The system calculates calorie needs, selects the correct diet band, rewrites food options to respect dietary rules and dislikes, and assembles a realistic schedule with controlled repetition.
+The goal is a plan that feels varied but natural.

+Why this exists

+Most diet planners are either rigid (fixed meal plans) or chaotic (random food suggestions).
+This system finds the middle ground:

+Starts from curated meal templates.

+Personalizes them to the individual’s calorie needs and preferences.

+Uses food substitutions to adapt recipes automatically.

+Applies probability rules to balance variety vs. repetition.

+The result is a 4-week plan that feels authored, while still flexible and personalized.

+How it works
+1. User Profile & Calculations

+The system collects: gender, age, height, weight, activity level, diet goal (lose or gain), meals per day, and dietary preferences.

+Calorie needs are calculated:

+Basal Metabolic Rate (BMR) → Total Daily Energy Expenditure (TDEE).

+Adjusted for the goal (−500 kcal/day for weight loss, +300 kcal/day for gain).

+The result is mapped to a calorie band (e.g. 2400–2600 kcal).

+2. JSON Diet Templates

+Each calorie band has a JSON template.

+A template defines:

+Meal slots per day (Meal 1, Meal 2, Snack, etc.).

+Options for each slot (different foods or meals to choose from).

+Two formats are supported, both converted to the same internal structure:

+Direct slots + options.

+Structured meals_per_day + meals list.

+3. Excel Nutrition Database

+The Excel file contains foods, calories, protein, carbs, fat, and functional tags.

+Foods are grouped by type (protein, carb, fat, etc.) and sub-category.

+The database allows:

+Recognizing foods mentioned in the JSON templates.

+Finding substitutes when a food conflicts with dietary rules (e.g. swapping cow’s milk for oat milk).

+Maintaining calories by adjusting portion sizes when swapping.

+4. Preference Engine

+The system rewrites meal options to respect rules and dislikes:

+Diet rules: Vegan, Vegetarian, Dairy-free, Gluten-free.

+Dislike groups: Seafood, Poultry, Pork, Red meat, Eggs, Legumes, Soy, Nuts & seeds, Starchy vegetables, Spicy foods, etc.

+The text of each option is scanned for keywords.

+Foods that violate preferences are swapped with alternatives from the Excel DB.

+Portion sizes are recalculated to keep calories in line.

+A final cleanup removes duplicates and odd artifacts in text.

+5. Diversity Logic (60/40 Rule)

+Meal variety is managed with probabilistic rules:

+Within a day: If two adjacent meals share the same option pool, the second avoids repeating the same pick 60% of the time (but allows 40% repetition).

+Across days: The same slot (e.g. “Meal 3”) avoids repeating yesterday’s option 60% of the time.

+This ensures a balance of natural repetition and healthy variety.

+6. Output

+The system produces:

+A 4-week schedule of meals, grouped by week and day.

+Each day includes the selected options for every slot, rewritten to reflect preferences.

+Summary files that contain both the plan and the user profile with calculations.

+Key Modules in the System

+Calorie Calculations → BMR, TDEE, goal adjustment, calorie band assignment.

+Template Normalization → Load JSON diets and convert them to a uniform internal structure.

+Excel Food Database → Load foods, macros, and tags for replacements.

+Preference Engine → Rewrite meal options to respect rules/dislikes and maintain calories.

+Diversity Logic → Apply 60/40 probability rules for realistic variety.

+Plan Builder → Assemble 28 days of meals from the selected diet band.

+Export → Save plan and user profile in structured formats.

+System Flow (Conceptual)

+Collect user information.

+Compute calorie needs and assign a calorie band.

+Load the matching JSON template.

+Load the Excel nutrition database.

+Rewrite meal options using preference rules and substitutions.

+Apply repetition logic to schedule meals.

+Build a 4-week plan with balanced variety.

+Output the plan and user profile.

+Limitations & Assumptions

+Food substitutions are rule-based, not AI-generated recipes.

+Calories are estimated using per-100g scaling from the Excel DB.

+Requires well-authored JSON templates for each calorie band.

+Variety depends on having multiple options in each slot.

+Does not yet rebalance macronutrients beyond calories.

+This documentation explains the system architecture and flow without needing to run code.
+It shows how the Excel nutrition database and JSON diet templates work together to create a personalized, realistic 4-week meal plan.